FacuRoffet99/FacuRoffet99.github.io/content/pages/index.en.md

 Beyond my work, I have random interests in other disciplines such as philosophy, geography, and psychology.
 I’m a strong advocate of learning for its own sake, not just as a means to an end, so I spend part of my free time watching online courses and taking notes.
 My notes are primarily designed for my own understanding, but I make them available in the [Course Notes](/en/notes/) section in case they’re helpful to anyone else.

+I'm also a big fan of nature and adventure.
+Whenever I get the chance, I travel to discover new places—be it solo, with friends, family, or folks from the [Club Andino Bahía Blanca](https://www.instagram.com/clubandinobahiablanca/).
+In the [Summits and trails](/en/summits_and_trails.html) section, I share some pictures from my journeys.

+📘 Learn | 🌍 Explore | 🤝 Connect

 <br>

 <!---------------------------------------------------------------------------->